 “Graphite HRM has long been committed to keeping our clients’ data private and secure.
 We want to reinforce this commitment as we move towards compliance with the GDPR.”
 Alan Price – Group Operations Director.

 The GDPR (General Data Protection Regulation) is the most important development of Data Protection Law for decades.
 It will strengthen and ultimately replace the existing Data Protection Acts 1988-2003 and is designed to protect the personal data and privacy of citizens across Europe.
-GDPR will not be affected by the UK’s exit from the EU and the Regulation comes fully into effect on 25 May 2018.

 What is The Peninsula Group doing to prepare for GDPR?